The DofE online services Privacy Statement

 The DofE will not provide any information collected from the DofE website or eDofE that personally identifies you to any other company or organisation, unless it is required to do so by law, Court Order by other Government or law enforcement authorities or as described in this Policy Statement.

-The DofE has partnered with leading supplier DG3 to enable participants to create an Achievement Pack on approval of an Award, using a secure online environment.
+The DofE has partnered with leading supplier DG3 to provide participants with achievement resources on approval of an Award, using a secure online environment.

 DG3 will not share this information with third parties, except for the purposes of fulfilling an order (i.e. postal and payment services).
-DG3 are not allowed to use any personally identifiable information except for the purpose of providing the Achievement Pack publishing service.
+DG3 are not allowed to use any personally identifiable information except for the purpose of providing the achievement resources

 The DofE have a licence agreement with Cotswold Outdoor which provides Leaders, Co-ordinators and Managers with 20% off any purchase via Cotswold Outdoor online and high street stores.
-To receive this 20%, the DofE send name and address details to Cotswold Outdoor to enable them to send the Discount card to the Leaders, Co-ordinators and Managers by post.
-We have a written agreement with Cotswold Outdoor that they will not retain your personal details for any further marketing or communication purposes by them or any other third party.
+To receive this 20%, the DofE send name and address details to our designated print and mailing company to enable them to send the Discount card to the Leaders, Co-ordinators and Managers by post.
+We have a written agreement with the mailing company that they will not retain your personal details for any further marketing or communication purposes by them or any other third party

 If, however, you prefer not to enable cookies you can disable them on your PC and laptop.
 Please note that certain features of the DofE website and eDofE will not be available once cookies are disabled.